 During our 4 days in Berlin, one of our favourite places to visit was the interactive DDR Museum.
-This is a fantastic place for visitors to learn what life was like, living in the former East Germany under the German Democratic Republic.
-This place is so interactive for everyone that its perfect for singles, couples and families alike looking for fun things to do in Berlin, whilst learning about its history at the same time.
+This is a fantastic place for visitors to learn what life was like, living in former East Germany under the German Democratic Republic.
+This place is so interactive for everyone that it’s perfect for singles, couples and families alike looking for fun things to do in Berlin while learning about its history at the same time.

 The DDR Museum is one of the must-see Berlin Museums, allow at least a few hours to explore it all.

 In the heart of Rome, the Vatican Museums hold one of the biggest and most important collections of art and antiquities in the world.
 The museums were founded by Pope Julius II in the early 16th century and continued to grow under successive popes.
 Today the collection totals over 70,000 items including Ancient Roman statues and Renaissance masterpieces, though only 20,000 are currently on display.